There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 11 Custom Keyboard Shortcuts

 How to create keyboard shortcuts: enter the Customize command, and then choose the Keyboard tab.
-You can use any key on the keyboard and any function key, together combinations with Shift, Alt, and Ctrl.
+You can use any key on the keyboard and any function key, together with combinations with Shift, Alt, and Ctrl.

 Customizing keyboard shortcuts